DFE-Digital/get-into-teaching-app/app/views/content/how-to-apply-for-teacher-training/teacher-training-personal-statement.md

 * why you want to be a teacher

-* why you want to teach the subject or specialism you're applying - for primary, describe why you want to teach this age group
+* why you want to teach the subject or specialism you're applying for - if you're applying for primary, describe why you want to teach this age group

 * the experience and personal characteristics you have, and why they would make you a great teacher

 You can include any information you think is relevant to demonstrate your knowledge, qualifications, and experience.
-Teacher training providers want to see your passion and that you understand the bigger picture of teaching.
+Teacher training providers want to see your passion and that you understand what a career in teaching involves.

 ### How to write your personal statement